Juan Carreño De Miranda Biography | Oil Paintings

 3-25-1614 Avilés, ESP - 10-3-1685 Madrid, ESPBack to Artist IndexView Artists Paintings

-Juan Carreño de Miranda was born in Avilés in Asturias, son of a painter with the same name, Juan Carreño de Miranda.
+Juan Carreño de Miranda was named exactly the same as his father.
 His family moved to Madrid in 1623, and he trained in Madrid during the late 1620s as an apprentice to Pedro de Las Cuevas and Bartolomé Román.

-Influences: Pedro de las Cuevas, Bartolomé Román, Velázquez, Van Dyck, Rubens
+Artists Influencing Juan Carreño de Miranda: Pedro de las Cuevas, Bartolomé Román, Velázquez, Van Dyck, Rubens.

 Painters Juan Carreño de Miranda Influenced: Juan Martín Cabezalero, Mateo Cerezo, José Jiménez Donoso.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.